 Freegal Movies and TV is a streaming video service.
 Using Freegal, you have access to thousands of feature films and television episodes.
 New content is added monthly, if not more often.
 Similar to Freegal Music, users are limited to streaming THREE movies or TV shows per week.
 The week starts on Sundays at 11:00 p.m.
 Central Time.
 While most of the collection is family-friendly, Freegal Movies and TV does include some R-rated and NR (Not Rated) material.
 When you log in, you are required to acknowledge the following statement – “Some of the content on Freegal Movies is not subject to MPAA ratings and may not be appropriate for individuals under the age of 18.”

-Freegal Music is a downloadable music service that gives you access to about seven million songs in MP3 format and fifteen thousand music videos in MP4 format, including Sony Music’s catalog of artists.
+Freegal Music is a downloadable and streaming music service that gives you access to about seven million songs in MP3 format and fifteen thousand music videos in MP4 format, including Sony Music’s catalog of artists.
 In total the collection is comprised of music from over twenty-eight thousand labels with music that originates in over 80 countries.
 There is no software to install.
+Streaming music is available anytime.
 Songs downloaded will play in Windows Media Player, iTunes, and other popular music players.
 Downloaded music can also be transferred to an MP3 player or an iPod.
 Freegal Music limits song downloads to FIVE per library customer per week.
 The week starts on Sundays at 11:00 p.m.
 Central Time.
 (See the Downloadable Music page on our website for more information.)

 IndieFlix is a streaming movie service that offers access to award-winning shorts, feature films, and documentaries.
 You can instantly view over forty-five hundred titles from more than fifty different countries, including the best from film festivals like Sundance, Cannes, Tribeca, and more!
 IndieFlix has a "Mood Filter" that allows you to filter content by genre, length, or rating (ratings are All Ages, 13+, and 17+, not the MPAA ratings).
 You will need to create a free account to stream movies online.
 (See the Streaming Movies page on our website for more information.)